FAQs by Dick’s Evergreen Fence and Deck

 What Kind of Maintenance Does My Fence Require?

 Dick’s Evergreen Fence and Deck offer an impressive range of fencing materials.
 Each requires varying degrees of maintenance.
-For instance, vinyl, chain link, and ornamental fences require zero maintenance, while wood fences need to be cleaned and stained/sealed from time to time in order to maintain their look.
+For instance, vinyl fencing, chain link fencing, and ornamental fences require zero maintenance, while wood fences need to be cleaned and stained/sealed from time to time in order to maintain their look.
 We’ll educate you on the advantages of each type and what kind of maintenance they require before proceeding.

 How Much Does Fence Installation Cost?